CannerCMS/docs.canner.io/docs/guides-canner-container.md

 sidebar_label: Canner Container
 ---

-`CannerContainer` is a component that renders sidebar, navbar and provides the features that are not included in `CannerCMS`.
+`@canner/container` is a component that renders sidebar, navbar and provides the features that are not included in [`Canner component`](guides-canner).

-For examples, the code below will **ONLY** generate the UI of `CMS form` without sidebar and navbar, etc.
+For examples, the code below will **ONLY** generate the UI of CMS form without sidebar and navbar, etc.

 ```jsx
 import Canner from 'canner';